 Genetic engineering and stem cell research are just two areas in the life sciences that have raised moral, ethical, and other issues with the public.
-The Roundtable on Public Interfaces in the Life Science is pleased to introduce a new Topic Track aimed at helping life scientists become more aware of how their research might raise public concerns and what they can do to address those concerns.Read more
+The Roundtable on Public Interfaces in the Life Science has workshop Topic Tracks aimed at helping life scientists become more aware of how their research might raise public concerns and what they can do to address those concerns.Read more

-Recent advances in life sciences—from vaccines to new medical devices, from biofuels to increased food production, to the protection of ecosystems–illustrate the importance of life sciences to the health and well-being of society and the environment.
-Although research shows that 80% of Americans have a moderate to strong interest in science, the current level of engagement between life scientists and various publics is not proportional either to the significance or speed of the advances.
+Advances in life sciences—from vaccines to new medical devices, from biofuels to increased food production, to the protection of ecosystems–illustrate the importance of life sciences to the health and well-being of society and the environment.
+Research shows that 80% of Americans have a moderate to strong interest in science.
+However, the current level of engagement between life scientists and various publics is not proportional either to the significance or speed of the advances.

-The vision of the Public Interfaces in the Life Sciences is for all scientists to have access to the knowledge and tools needed to develop pro-active, collaborative, science-based approaches to public communication about emerging topics in the life sciences.
+Scientists have a responsibility to engage in discussions about how their work may be used in society.
+The vision of the Roundtable on Public Interfaces of the Life Sciences is for all scientists to have access to the knowledge and tools needed to develop pro-active, collaborative, science-based approaches to public engagement in the life sciences.